December 9, 2018 (updated 2019) Anunnaki and The Nummo by Shannon Dorey

 In the Dogon religion, the single sexed male, known as the Jackal, symbolized the failed experiment, humans and the Earth, and was the evil element.
 Males do appear as evil in some of the Annunnaki myths but the gods are all male, showing a reversal from the earlier myths.

 A Sumerian myth about Enki devouring eight plants grown by Ninhursaga, Mother Earth, is an important story that ties it to the Dogon religion and tells me that the Sumerian myth is a later version of the same story told by the Dogon elder Ogotemmê.
-The Dogon religion tells us what the eight plants represented and what the story was really about.
+The Dogon religion tells us what the eight plants represent and what the story is really about.
 It is an important story because it deals with the second experiment in the Dogon religion and the Eight Ancestors.
 It is the story that tells us how we lost our immortality.
 (For more information about this myth refer to The Master (Mistress) of Speech.)

 The people believing in the Anunnaki lived in a written culture, whereas the Dogon lived in an oral culture until the 1930s, when the French took over their homeland.
 My research reveals that the Dogon religion was on par with the Goddess religion of Old Europe as discussed by Marija Gimbutas.
 It is the oldest religion in the world and predates these other beliefs by thousands and thousands of years.